hashicorp/terraform-provider-azurerm/website/docs/r/linux_function_app_slot.html.markdown

 * `name` - (Required) Specifies the name of the Function App Slot.
 Changing this forces a new resource to be created.

-* `function_app_name` - (Required) The name of the Linux Function App this Slot is a member of.
+* `function_app_id` - (Required) The ID of the Linux Function App this Slot is a member of.
 Changing this forces a new resource to be created.

 * `site_config` - (Required) a `site_config` block as detailed below.